Start a conversation

 Day 2: Soyroccocha – Salkantay Pass – Glacial lake – Colpapampa

-After a delicious breakfast, get ready for a moderate climb on your 2nd day, within an hour you will reach the highest point of the trek (4,650m/15,367ft).
-From here, we find nature at its purest form while in awe of the massive snow-capped mountains, Salkantay (6,217m/20,717ft)Humantay, Huayanay and the view of white rivers, and picturesque lakes.
-We take half an hour to enjoy the panoramic and truly exquisite turquoise Salkantay Lake.
-Continuing down to Rayanniyoc for lunch, prepared by our chef, and toward our finish line for the day, we trek for 2 more hours to the small village of Colpapampa to camp for the night.
+A delicious breakfast awaits before we embark on our 2nd day, within an hour reach the highest point of the trek (4,650m/15,367ft).
+Find nature at its purest form while in awe of the snow-capped mountains, Salkantay (6,217m/20,717ft)Humantay, Huayanay.
+Enjoy the view of many picturesque lakes.
+Take a while to enjoy the panoramic and truly exquisite turquoise Salkantay Lake.

 • Meals: Breakfast – Lunch – Afternoon Tea Time – Dinner